The Lord created human beings out of earth,

 God has no material body.
 Therefore, our imaging the divine life must be in our actions with one another, our bonds of love and loyalty, our creativity and fruitfulness, our planting of marvellous mysteries at the heart of our actions.
 When God "looks with favour on our hearts," the divine image becomes apparent to others.
 "He shows his glorious works."
 Sirach sees the need of honesty and integrity; he recognizes the evil of sham and make-believe.
 Our "ways are ever known to him; they cannot be hidden from his eyes."
 Last of all, Sirach reaches outward to the world family of nations.
 He confesses the special choice of Israel, who is "the Lord's own portion."
 That unique choice is available to all men and women through faith in Jesus.
 Here is the most complete blessing on family and the most perfect of all divine images.

-The reference to people bringing children to Jesus in the Gospel is reflected in the parents who have bringing children for baptism.
-The contrast between how the disciples, on the one hand, and Jesus, on the other, reacted to the parents bringing children to Jesus is very striking.
-The disciples turned the parents and their children away, whereas Jesus insisted that the children come to him and that nothing be placed in the way of their coming to him.
-Jesus suggests that we all have to do what we can to bring children into a relationship with Jesus, to support them in coming to him.
-Jesus also suggests in the Gospel that as well as the responsibility we have to children we also have a lot to learn from them.
+This story suggests that we must do what we can to bring children into a relationship with Jesus.
+It also suggests that along with our responsibility towards children we have a lot to learn from them too.
 We have to learn to welcome the kingdom of God as children do.
 Children are very receptive to good things, to gifts, including the gift of the kingdom of God, the gift of the Lord.
 They are open to that gift; they are very receptive to it.
 We can easily loose that receptiveness, the openness to the Lord, as we grow older.
 As adults we have to keep on recovering it, we need to keep learning to become like children so that we can welcome the gift of the Lord as openly as they do.